 What is Digital Twin?

-A digital twin in manufacturing is a virtual or cyber representation of a physical object, machine and/or their interacting process, which is continually updated in near real-time, and incorporates historical and current data, which are used to optimise business performance.
+A digital twin in manufacturing is a virtual or cyber representation of a physical object, machine and/or their interacting process.
+In fact, the digital twin is continually updated in near real-time, and incorporates historical and current data, which are used to optimise business performance.
 The backbone of a digital twin is an integrated system of sensors, actuators, data storage, data analytics and digital models.
 With the iterative miniaturisation of sensors and the rapid increase of networked IoT devices and computing power, digital twins are now becoming affordable and offer significant return on investment.

 Digital twin tech is becoming more affordable, with significant ROI

 There are several business advantages for using digital twin technology in product design and manufacturing.
 For example, when designing a complex product such as a hip implant or a wind turbine blade, a digital model can be developed to test prototypes without the need of costly physical prototype manufacture.
 Product performance can be simulated under various loading and extreme operating conditions to ensure safe and reliable performance.
-Once manufactured, the product can feed real-time data to the digital model, updating the digital twin on its performance over its lifecycle.
-This information can then be used to develop more efficient, better performing and cheaper future products with a faster time to market.
+Once manufactured, the product can feed real-time data to the model, updating the digital twin on its performance over its lifecycle.
+Certainly, more efficient, better performing and cheaper products will make use of this information.

 Designing hybrid materials that will benefit Irish industry